nathanows/ndwhtlssthr.github.io/_posts/2014-07-03-jekyll-tutorial.md

 ####4.
 Create a New GitHub Repository
 Now that your account is all set up, we need to create the Repository (this is the GitHub project directory) that we will load this site to.

-a.
-Log in to your GitHub account
+1. Log in to your GitHub account
-b.
-On the home page, in the bottom right portion of the screen in the 'Your Repositories' section click on `+ New repository`
+2. On the home page, in the bottom right portion of the screen in the 'Your Repositories' section click on `+ New repository`
-c.
-Enter your `Repository name`.
+3. Enter your `Repository name`.
 IMPORTANT: This needs to be `username.github.io` (replacing 'username' with your GitHub account user name).
 The site will not work if this repository is not named correctly.
-d.
-Enter a brief site `Description`
+4. Enter a brief site `Description`
-e.
-Leave this as a `Public` repository
+5. Leave this as a `Public` repository
-f.
-Don't select to initialize a README file
+6. Don't select to initialize a README file
-g.
-Click `Create repository`
+7. Click `Create repository`

 We're getting close.
 You've now setup the landing zone for your future site.